 Figure 26.
 98% of Seawater Density and Dissolved Oxygen values were NaNs for deployment 2 of GI05MOAS-GL493 after the re-assignment of the glider latitude and longitude variables.

-Redmine 14626: after the software release that fixed the NaN issue for Seawater Density and Dissolved Oxygen, recovered_host CTD data were then not available for download in NetCDF format.
-This was caused by a parameter renaming error just prior to NetCDF generation, and was fixed in a software release on March 3, 2020.
+After the software release that fixed the NaN issue for Seawater Density and Dissolved Oxygen, recovered_host CTD data were then not available for download in NetCDF format.
+This was caused by a parameter renaming error just prior to NetCDF generation.
+A Helpdesk ticket (14626) was submitted and the issue was fixed in a software release on March 3, 2020.

-Redmine 14654: after the software release that fixed the recovered glider NetCDF file generation, a substantial amount of recovered data was missing from the downloaded NetCDF files that had been available prior to the renaming of the glider latitude and longitude variables.
+After the software release that fixed the recovered glider NetCDF file generation, a substantial amount of recovered data was discovered to be missing from the downloaded NetCDF files that had been available prior to the renaming of the glider latitude and longitude variables.
 For example, there are now 103 days of missing CTD data, 91 days of missing DOSTA data, and 59 days of missing FLORD data for GP05MOAS-GL276 that were available when these datasets were last downloaded for analysis in April 2019 (Fig. 27).
 In addition, 30% of Seawater Density values are still NaNs, compared to 0% NaNs in the dataset previously downloaded in April 2019, and latitude and longitude are still missing from some glider NetCDF files (Redmine 14657).
+A Helpdesk ticket (14654) was submitted and…